brightin/pottery/README.md

 ```

 In the first case only "msg" or nothing would get extracted.
 In the second case all strings are extracted.

+## Credits

+Thanks to @skuro for coming up with the name of this project!

 ## License